How to Fix iPhone Keeps Restarting Issues: 5 Top Ways

 iPhone keeps restarting can be caused from many reasons, including:

-● Bad update: Some people reported when they upgrade their iPhone to a new iOS version, the iPhone will restart itself over and over again.
-If you have the problem after update iOS, you can refer to this post to downgrade your iOS: How to Downgrade from iOS 14 to iOS 13 without losing data?
+🌟 Bad update: Some people reported when they upgrade their iPhone to a new iOS version, the iPhone will restart itself over and over again.
+If you have the problem after update iOS, you can refer to this post to downgrade your iOS: [Full Guide] iOS 17 Back to 16 Without Losing Data

-● Faulty settings: Sometimes, users might have some incorrect settings making their iPhone 13, 12, 11, X, 8 keeps restarting by accident.
+🌟 Faulty settings: Sometimes, users might have some incorrect settings making their iPhone 15, 14, 13, 12 keeps restarting by accident.

 Knowing the reasons why your iPhone won’t stop keeping restarting itself, you can troubleshoot the causes of the problem and follow the solutions below to fix this issue.

-You can do a hard reset to your iPhone to complete restart iPhone.
+You can do a hard reset to your iPhone to completely restart iPhone.
 This action could revive iPhone from many system issues and the causes of iPhone restart loop might be fixed.

-According to the types of iPhone, pick the right way to force restart your iPhone.
+According to the type of iPhone, pick the right way to force restart your iPhone.

 ● iPhone 8 or later: Press the volume+ button and then quickly release.
 Press the volume- button and then quickly release it.
 Press the power button for seconds and wait for the Apple logo.